 Does It Really Matter How We Talk About Addiction?

-“Sticks and stones may break my bones, but words can never hurt me,” is an old adage that implies words cannot convey harm.
-Today, however, more and more research on stigma is showing that words can truly be weapons that can hurt people and in ways that the users of those words may not anticipate.
+The old adage, “Sticks and stones may break my bones, but words can never hurt me,” implies words cannot convey harm.
+Today, however, more and more research on stigma is showing that words truly can hurt people, and in ways that the users of those words may not anticipate.
 This seems to be especially true when those words serve to reinforce misconceptions and misrepresentations of already heavily stigmatized medical conditions.

 Language is a standardized set of sounds (talking) and symbols (writing) that not only reflects, but also influences, our attitudes, viewpoints, and approaches, to various problems including addiction.
 Our language also evolves over time for example, in the mental health and addiction fields we no longer use the term “lunatic asylum” or refer to people with an alcohol use disorder as “inebriates”.
 There are several reasons for the evolution of language, but one important factor is simply new knowledge.
 As our knowledge of addiction as a disease of the brain has greatly increased through neuroscience over the past 30 years, it is now necessary to change our language and approaches with this new information.